Knowing what you value will help you build the most meaningful life possible.

 Understanding the neurobiology of freezing can be very helpful in making sense of one’s own experiences, supporting others, and investigating or prosecuting.

-A misleading article in the Atlantic provides an opportunity to clarify key facts about the well-established neurobiology of stress and trauma.
+A misleading article provides an opportunity to clarify key facts about the well-established neurobiology of stress and trauma.

 We need to know this circuitry and its impacts, even if it doesn’t sound as cool as “amygdala.”

 Is the brain’s response to being attacked basically the same, whether the attack is a sexual assault, physical assault, or enemy fire in military combat?